 July 2017 at The Green Room, Frome, Somerset.

-C: I’m looking around the room and that’s obviously the Sovereign corner (pointing to one of the displays in the corner of the room) and I suppose because of the work that I’ve done with you, when I think of Sovereign I think of it as kind of in the middle, directing things.
+C: In my mind, when I think of Sovereign, I think of it as kind of in the middle, directing things.
 Is that in any way accurate or is it because I particularly love the Sovereign archetype that I see it like that?

-M: The Sovereign is, as the name suggests, in charge of everything, so the Sovereign’s rightful place is to be in charge in the same way that a parent is in charge of their family or of their children or, for example, that the ‘Sovereign’ is in charge of their kingdom.
-I’ve never heard it referred to as being in the middle, because I also have a belief that each of the four archetypes has equal importance and is equally necessary.
-So although the role of the Sovereign is to be in charge – that isn’t necessarily any more important than the role of the Lover over there (pointing to the Lover display) to be in connection or to be vulnerable.
+M: The Sovereign is, as the name suggests, in charge of everything.
+So the Sovereign’s rightful place is to be in charge in the same way that a parent is in charge of their children or a leader is in charge of their organisation.
+I’ve never thought of it before as being in the middle though…. maybe that’s because I also have a belief that each of the four archetypes has equal importance and is equally necessary.
+So although the role of the Sovereign is to be in charge, that isn’t necessarily any more important than the role of the Lover over there (pointing to the Lover display) to be in connection and to be open and vulnerable.
 Maybe with our western take on things we might think that the one in charge is the most important!

 C: Interesting, yes.
-Where does the Warrior Archetype come into it then?
+So where does the Warrior Archetype come into it then?

-M: Well the Warrior takes action, so the Sovereign is no use without the Warrior to do her bidding.
-In the same way that an old fashioned kind of Queendom where the Queen would decide she wanted certain territories and she would send her warriors off to gain those territories.
+M: Well the Warrior is the part of us that takes action, so the Sovereign is no use without the Warrior to do her bidding.
+In the same way that, in an old fashioned kind of Queendom, the Queen would make a decision – she might want certain territories for example – and she would send her warriors off to gain those territories.
 The Warrior takes the action.
 So we see we have a kind of circuit which works between the Sovereign and the Warrior – where the Sovereign is in charge, she has the heart, the morality, the wisdom to make decisions, to decide what needs to happen.
-And then she will tell the Warrior what to do and the Warrior will take action.
+Then she will tell the Warrior what to do and the Warrior will take action.
 And so in that way missions, or visions get carried out – with the Sovereign and the Warrior working together.
 So the Sovereign is no use without her Warrior..